 New Coursework at Other Institutions

-A student who is full-time on the Crete campus during a regular term must have permission from the Assistant Dean of Academic Affairs to take a course from another institution during that term.
+A student who is full-time on the Crete campus during a regular semester must have permission from the Assistant Dean of Academic Affairs to take a course from another institution during that semester.

 A Doane student may enroll in summer courses at other institutions with the intention of transferring those credits to Doane, but that student must receive prior approval from the Registrar, adhere to the final 30 credits in residency rule, and complete the appropriate forms.
 A student who plans to enroll in courses in his/her major or minor field of study must also receive prior approval from faculty in the department.
 Courses are to be taken for a letter grade, but they are entered on the Doane transcript as "P" (Pass), provided the grades earned are C- or above.

-Approval of the Assistant Dean of Academic Affairs is needed before a student may enroll on the Lincoln, Grand Island, Omaha, or Online campus in any term other than summer.
+Approval of the Assistant Dean of Academic Affairs is needed before a student may enroll on the Lincoln or Online campus in any semester other than summer.
 The Registrar must also be consulted before enrolling in order to verify that the course meets a particular requirement.
 Courses taken on a different campus are considered Doane credits and therefore show on the transcript as graded.
 All costs associated with enrollment at a different campus, including tuition, must be paid.

 A student who studies abroad for a summer, semester, or year must have his/her program approved in advance by the appropriate study-abroad program director, the Registrar, and the Director of Financial Aid.
 For additional information on study abroad, refer to the Off-Campus and Study Abroad section.

 First-year students will be advised by a professional first year advisor.
 At the end of the first year, students will work with a faculty advisor for the duration of their enrollment at the University.
 When the student officially declares a major, they are encouraged to request an advisor in the discipline of the major.
 A student may change advisors by filing a request with the Registrar after obtaining permission of the new advisor.